DeSoto (automobile): 1961

 By the time the 1961 DeSoto was introduced in the fall of 1960, rumors were widespread that Chrysler was moving toward terminating the brand, fueled by a reduction in model offerings for the 1960 model year.
 The introduction of the lower-priced Newport to the upscale Chrysler brand no doubt hastened the decision to end production of the DeSoto, which was very similar in size, styling, price and standard features.

 For 1961, DeSoto lost its series designations entirely, in a move reminiscent of Packard's final lineup.
 And, as with the final Packards, the final DeSoto was of questionable design merit.
 Again based on the shorter Chrysler Windsor wheelbase, the DeSoto featured a two-tiered grille (each tier with a different texture) and revised taillights.
 Only a two-door hardtop and a four-door hardtop were offered.
 The cars were trimmed similarly to the 1960 Fireflite.

 The final decision to discontinue DeSoto was announced on November 18, 1960, just 47 days after the 1961 models were introduced.
 At the time, Chrysler warehouses contained several million dollars in 1961 DeSoto parts, so the company ramped up production in order to use up the stock.
 The last DeSoto rolled off the line on November 30.
 Chrysler and Plymouth dealers, which had been forced to take possession of DeSotos under the terms of their franchise agreements, received no compensation from Chrysler for their unsold DeSotos at the time of the formal announcement.
 Making matters worse, Chrysler continued to ship the cars through December, many of which were sold at a loss by dealers eager to be rid of them.
 After the parts stock was exhausted, a few outstanding customer orders were filled with Chrysler Windsors.

 Termination factors

 Despite being a successful mid-priced line for Chrysler Corporation for most of its life, DeSoto's failure was attributable to a combination of corporate mistakes and external factors beyond Chrysler's control.
 The market segment DeSoto was positioned in was already filled with brands made by rivals Ford and General Motors.
-Compounding this, in 1961 Chrysler brought out its new entry-level Newport model - an upper-tier DeSoto competitor - at the same time it killed those models off.
+Compounding this, in 1961 Chrysler brought out its new entry-level Newport model – an upper-tier DeSoto competitor – at the same time it discontinued those models.
 By 1961 the DeSoto brand had been pushed to the brink.